Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/readme.md

 * [Display grid](Shared/Samples/MapView/DisplayGrid/readme.md) - Display coordinate system grids including Latitude/Longitude, MGRS, UTM and USNG on a map view.
 Also, toggle label visibility and change the color of grid lines and grid labels.
 * [Display layer view state](Shared/Samples/MapView/DisplayLayerViewState/readme.md) - Determine if a layer is currently being viewed.
 * [Feature layer time offset](Shared/Samples/MapView/FeatureLayerTimeOffset/readme.md) - Display a time-enabled feature layer with a time offset.
+* [Filter by time extent](Shared/Samples/MapView/FilterByTimeExtent/readme.md) - The time slider provides controls that allow you to visualize temporal data by applying a specific time extent to a map view.
 * [Identify layers](Shared/Samples/MapView/IdentifyLayers/readme.md) - Identify features in all layers in a map.
 MapView supports identifying features across multiple layers.
 Because some layer types have sublayers, the sample recursively counts results for sublayers within each layer.
 * [Map rotation](Shared/Samples/MapView/MapRotation/readme.md) - Rotate a map.
 * [Show callout](Shared/Samples/MapView/ShowCallout/readme.md) - Show a callout with the latitude and longitude of user-tapped points.